shuboxio/shubox-site/src/jekyll/_posts/2016-07-15-open-for-business.md

 layout: post
 title:  "Open for Business!"
 image: "/assets/blog/balloons.svg"
-summary: "I want it to be the easiest, quickest, and most painless way to allow your users — whether they are your end-users, or your internal team — to upload images to S3.
-Let me unpack a few points there."
+summary: "Shubox is the easiest, quickest, and most painless way to allow your users to upload images to S3."
 ---

 ![](http://theartaround.us/system/photos/images/52c9839ecc82497a9600b7f1/original.jpg?1388938142)